Question About The Possibility of Spoofing in An Ad Hoc Network

 QUESTION 2.

-the overlay to coordinate BitTorrent-like swarms of peers who are interested in similar files.
+I haven't looked deeply into Kerjodando but it looks like you're using the overlay to coordinate BitTorrent-like swarms of peers who are interested in similar files.
 Do you transmit the file data through the overlay (like MUTE) or just the searches and metadata (like Gnutella)?

 ANSWER 2.